m-jeu/ammit/README.md

 ### The simple method

 A windows application that shouldn't require installing Python can be found at `dist/main.exe`.
+Note that this file requires all other files in it's folder to work.

 ### The slightly less simple method